fons/dyn_options/README.md

 ## License

-This is distrubuted under the BSD License.
+This is distributed under the BSD License.
 See the LICENSE file for details.
 Obviously the LICENSE needs to be included in any further distribution.